jiangpf2022/academic_homepage/_pages/about.md

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 Our team won the first place at the Bay Area Data Science Summit 2025 with a Multi-Layer Perceptron and greedy strategy for equity derivative hedging, achieving strong performance in cost reduction and risk control.
-- *2022.02*: &nbsp;🎉🎉 Our team participated in the China Undergraduate Mathematical Contest in Modeling (CUMCM) with a project on sequential testing and Markov decision models for production optimization, and won the Provincial Third Prize.

 # 📖 Educations